felipezxkq/Pudu/README.md

 ![Architecture](https://i.imgur.com/R881FiS.png)

 1. Data is added to Firebase through user input and open databases such as OpenFoodFacts.
-2. Data is cleaned and processesed using Python and IBM Watson Studio
+2. Data is cleaned and processed using Python and IBM Watson Studio
-3. The Android application gives user access to the data and all the functionalities.
+3. The Android application gives users access to the data and all the functionalities.
 4. Users can search products using IBM's Speech to Text.
 5. Users can search products using the scanner or the search bar.
 6. Product information is displayed.